Fruity sweet with no-doubt devilish heat…

 How hot are Devil’s Tongue peppers?

-These chilies map very well to habanero heat.
+These chilies map closely to habanero-level heat.
 In fact – it’s likely the case that this chili is a habanero relative that was discovered by-chance, according to pepper lore, in an Amish country habanero patch during the 1990s.
 It’s an origin story similar to that of the equally infamous Red Savina habanero.

 What do these chilies look like?

 They look quite like another habanero relative – the fatalii pepper.
 Growing to roughly three inches long, the Devil’s tongue is both curvy and wrinkly.
-It tapers to a tip, giving it it’s tongue-like appearance (when you stick your tongue out to a point).
-Its twists and folds provide an often mean-looking exterior – fitting both for the heat in the pepper and its terrifically descriptive name.
+It tapers to a tip, giving it a tongue-like appearance (when you stick your tongue out to a point).
+Its twists and folds provide a mean-looking exterior – fitting both for the heat in the pepper and its terrifically descriptive name.

 What do Devil’s Tongue peppers taste like?